Harvey L. Taylor: Early and young adult life

-Born August 28, 1894 in Harrisville, Weber County, Utah, Harvey was the first of two children born to Harvey Daniel Taylor and Letty Saunders.
+Born August 28, 1894, in Harrisville, Weber County, Utah, Harvey was the first of two children born to Harvey Daniel Taylor and Letty Saunders.
 His parents were twenty-three and nineteen, respectively, at the time of Taylor's birth.
-Taylor never knew his biological father, who passed away suddenly of typhoid fever when Taylor was ten months old.
+Taylor never knew his biological father, who died suddenly of typhoid fever when Taylor was ten months old.
 Seven months after his father's death, Taylor's sister was born.
 During those first few years, Letty earned twenty-five cents a day to clean laundry for a neighbor.
 The family was mainly reared and supported by Taylor's grandmother.

 In 1899, Taylor's mother married Samuel S. Ferrin and the family moved into the small Ferrin farm home in Pleasant View, Weber County.
 In 1902, Taylor was sent to live with one of Mr. Ferrin's relatives eight miles away, so he could attend school.
 A combination of emotional stresses caused Taylor to perform poorly academically: he recalls being unhappy in an unfamiliar home and being bullied at school because of his hand-me-down clothes.
 Instead of playing outside during free time, Taylor stayed inside with his teacher.
 Taylor attributes the spark of his lifelong academic interest to that quality time he spent with his first school teacher.
 In April of that school year, Taylor was sent back to Harrisville to live with his grandmother to finish school, for which he was very grateful.

 Taylor experienced more success in Harrisville.
 His new teacher made him repeat the third grade, and his grandmother helped him to understand his schoolwork.
 Taylor completed the third and fourth grade in Harrisville, then moved back to Pleasant View with his family.
 There was no local high school, so after graduating the eighth grade, Taylor attended LDS Weber Academy, present-day Weber State University.
 He signed up to study agriculture, even though he didn't know what profession he wanted to pursue.
 At Weber Academy, Taylor was student body president his senior year, active in sports, and worked on both the school's annual and newspaper.
 Taylor took two years of schooling off to work to support his family, but he graduated by the time he was twenty.Also at Weber Academy, Taylor dated Lucelle Rhees, daughter of Reuben Rhees and Rebecca Tucker.
 Lucelle was an author, teacher, and member of the LDS Primary Board.
 Reuben Rhees owned the most prominent bee business in Utah.
 After dating exclusively, the two were married on May 18, 1916.
 Taylor had few possessions when they were first married, and had to borrow 160 dollars just to furnish their apartment.